Liver pâté: Scandinavia

 Liver pâté is a popular food item in Scandinavia, where it is known as leverpostej (Denmark), leverpostei (Norway) and leverpastej (Sweden).
 It is made from a mixture of pork liver, lard, onion, flour, egg, salt, pepper and spices, poured into a loaf pan and then baked in the oven.
 The liver is usually finely ground, but coarsely ground variations are also made.
-Typical spices includes allspice and some recipes also includes a small amount of cured anchovy.
+Typical spices include allspice and some recipes also include a small amount of cured anchovy.
 In Norway, leverpostei is made with a bit of pork meat.